mrniteshray/ArogyaSathi/privacy_policy.md

 We may collect the following information when you use our App:

-- Name (if provided)
+- Name
-- Email address (if provided)
+- Email address
-- Health-related data (e.g., symptoms, health history, or information you enter or speak to the app)
+- health chat history

 ### b.
 Non-Personal Information